-- Is able to express her own point of view about characters or a text.
+- Is able to express his own point of view about characters or a text.

-- Makes comparisons between books written by the same author and books such as series that are about the same characters.
+- Makes comparisons between books written by the same author and books in series that are about the same characters.

-- Get Serious About Series: Find a series that interests your child and begin to read it together.
-You can read to your child, your child can read to you, and he can read a chapter independently.
-You and your child can interview each other as you read — ask about main ideas, events, and thoughts you each have about the books and characters.
+Get Serious About Series: Find a series (like one of those listed above!) that interests your child and begin to read it together.
+You can read to your child, your child can read to you, or he can read a chapter independently.
+You can even interview each other as you read — ask about main ideas, events, and thoughts you each have about the books and characters.

-- Learn About an Author: As your child develops favorite authors, look online for that author’s website.
-Your child can email or write a letter to the author (under your supervision).
-The author may even be at a book signing or other events in your neighborhood for you and your child to attend.
+Learn About an Author: As your child develops favorite authors, look online for that author’s website.
+He can email or write a letter to the author (under your supervision), or the author may even be at a book signing or other events in your neighborhood that your family can attend.
 You can also try this Author Hunt Printable to find facts and record what you learn.

 Writing in 3rd Grade

 Third graders continue to practice writing the pieces they learned to do in 2nd grade, but now also write longer ones with more detail.
 What’s more, 3rd graders learn increasingly sophisticated language, using phrases and terms to provide examples and make connections within their writing.